Jasin District: Economy

 Major businesses are mainly conducted by the Malays with a handful of Chinese, South Indians and Gujaratis.
 Jasin was known for its best Nasi Lemak especially in Kesang most peaceful place in Jasin District, it was made from generation to generation in Malay culture, also Kuih and Mee Bandung.

-The Gujaratis in Jasin are mainly furniture dealers and the Mavani family has a monopoly.
-Run by generations of family members till today, the Mavani family business has flourished to be one of the most successful entrepreneurs in the city.
-Another popular shop on the same row is the Chen Sing Stationery Shop which sells stationery, magazines, comics and newspapers.
-There are two major banks in Jasin: Maybank and CIMB, which are also Malaysia's biggest banks.

 Because the district has been designated as a water catchment area, industrialization is restricted to around the towns of Jasin and Merlimau.
 A large proportion of the land is used for the growing of rubber trees, oil palm and fruits.
 The area is also known for its durian fruits.

 The old town center of Jasin Town consists of mainly 1920s 2-storey shophouses where small businesses is conducted on the ground floor and the owner lives above.
 Modern commercial buildings adorn the new town area and only one bridge over the Kesang River connects the new town to the old town.